tldr-pages/tldr/CLIENT_SPECIFICATION.md

 tldr --foo bar bash
 ```

-Furthermore, clients may OPTIONALLY support a colon to specify the platform name in addition to the `--platform`, `-p` syntax described above Here are some examples:
+Furthermore, clients may OPTIONALLY support a colon to specify the platform name Here are some examples:

 ```bash
 tldr platform:page